os-js/OS.js-xpra/README.md

 This is a modified version of the Xpra HTML5 client that lets you run your Linux applications in OS.js.

-*For some reason the 3P libraries are insanely slow to build with Webpack atm.
-This will be fixed!*

 **THIS IS A VERY EARLY EXPERIMENT.
 MANY THINGS WILL CHANGE**

 [![YouTube Video](https://img.youtube.com/vi/c0safRR0ldM/0.jpg)](https://www.youtube.com/watch?v=c0safRR0ldM)